Fan mail is flat out fantastic...

 "[A friend] passed your Close Encounters of a Third-World Kind on to me to read and I got sucked right in!
 You have created sympathetic and real characters and I loved the relationships and dynamic between Annie, Nirmala, and Chelsea."

-The Bean King's Daughter[The Bean King's Daughter] is a very funny book about the family you make, as opposed to the one you were born with.
+"[The Girl Who Has Everything] is a very funny book about the family you make, as opposed to the one you were born with.
 Twelve year old Phoebe inherits a huge pile of money and a young stepmother she's never met.
-Definitely worth the read!
+Definitely worth the read!"

-"I hope you liked my [extremely detailed] ideas [for a sequel to The Bean King's Daughter].
-How did you come up with 'The Bean King's Daughter'?
+"I hope you liked my [extremely detailed] ideas [for a sequel to The Girl Who Has Everything].
+How did you come up with 'The Girl Who Has Everything'?
 If you could please write back that would be the BEST!
 Thank you and I loved your book!"

 "There has never been a dragon like Madam Yang, and I can't believe there ever will be again.
 Such verve, such attitude, such sense of humor (even when she's overdosed on toasted marshmellows!)
 She has to be the most believable and likeable dragon in storytelling history.